adgutech/adomusic-remote/README.md

 - Equalizer.
 - Color accent.
 - Follow artists and/or playlists.
-- Top artists and songs you've listened to (Spotify Premium only).
+- Top artists and songs you've listened (Spotify Premium only).
 - Search navigation.

 ___